shivanipriya89/CollegeAdmission/README.md

 # CollegeAdmission
-This Project has PDF,excel and csv file of College Admission
+This Data Science  Project has PDF,excel and csv file of College Admission